lsc-hubs/hub-core/docs/user/index.md

 - **Services** are offered by organizations to facilitate access to data and knowlegde.
 Services can vary from web services (APIs), SMS services, brochures, up to on site visits.
 - Predictions on distribution of environmental parameters in time and space, as well as yield predictions, are calculated using statistical, rule based, and/or machine learning **models**.
 Commonly available models are described as resources in the hub.
 - In the hub various **software** components are described which enable visualisation and/or analysis of relevant data and knowledge sources
-- **Approaches** descrive commonly known mechanisms to improve land management to overcome challenges such as erosion, limited fertility, salinisation, and climate change.
+- **Approaches** describe commonly known mechanisms to improve land management to overcome challenges such as erosion, limited fertility, salinisation, and climate change.
 - The hub describes relevant **policies** to the Land Soil Crop community.
 Policy drives the collection of data, but data can also support policy development.

+The hub does not store data or documents directly, but acts as a facility to easily discover and access information.
+Following the FAIR principles, the hub encourages information providers to store their works in presistent repositories, such as the
+[Open Science Foundation](https://osf.io), [Datadryad](https://datadryad.org/) or [Zenodo](https://zenodo.org) and reference the publication from the hub.
+With every publication to a repository, the work can be identified using a persistent identifier (typically [doi](https://doi.org), [handle.net](https://handle.net) or [ePic](https://www.pidconsortium.net/)).
+These identifiers are added to the hub, after which the hub will be able to present the work.

+---

+## User stories

+The content in the hub is clustered around user stories.
+A user story aims to collect information and provide guidance about an actual agronomic operational challenge.
+Example use cases are **Soil fertility management** and **Soil water conservation**.

 ---